domidt/TraderMigration/README.md

 |gender| Self-description of participants' gender which can be either ``female``, ``male``, or ``xdivers``.

 ## subjects
-The table ``subjects`` summarizes data for each individual in each market, i.e. 14 observations for each market, period, and cohort.
+The table ``subjects`` summarizes data for each individual in each period, i.e. 14 observations for each period and cohort.

 | Variable | Description |
 ---| ---|